counsel-health/HealthConvos-access/README.md

 - State/Province:
 - ZIP/postal code:
 - Country:

-Name of human studies training course completed:
+- Name of human studies training course completed:
 - Date completed:

-- Supervisor's name*:
+- Supervisor's name\*:
-- Supervisor's telephone number*:
+- Supervisor's telephone number\*:
-- Supervisor's email address*:
+- Supervisor's email address\*:
-- Supervisor's title*:
+- Supervisor's title\*:
-(\* information required for students and postdocs)
 - General research area for which the data will be used:

 - Date of this agreement: